Which one would we choose?

 - The 9900 comes with 5 cleaning modes (clean, white+, deep clean+, gum health & sensitive).

-- The iO’s cleaning modes can be changed from the handle, whereas the 9900’s have to be changed via the app.
+- The iO9 and 10’s cleaning modes can be changed from the handle, whereas the 9900’s have to be changed via the app.

 - The 9900 offers 3 different intensities to the cleaning modes, low, medium, and high.

-- The pacer on the Prestige operates in 6 x 20 seconds intervals compared to the 4 x 30 seconds of the iO.
+- The pacer on the Prestige operates in 6 x 20 seconds intervals like the iO10.
+The iO Series 9 is set to 4 x 30 seconds.

 - The 9900 turns off at the end of a cleaning cycle.